Courses and Requirements

 302F Research Methods.

 Globalization has been taking place for centuries, but its impact has accelerated over the last hundred years.
-We now live in a world with international flows of capital, services, information, and people.
 The effects of globalization are widely debated among passionate supporters and critics.
 This class aims to explore different facets of the complex, evolving phenomenon of globalization.
-The course introduces the main debates about the global economy and their implications on many aspects of people’s everyday lives.
-First we will define and discuss what globalization is.
+The course introduces the main debates about the global economy.
+We will discuss what globalization is.
 Then we will develop an historical perspective on the roots of globalization.
-Lastly, we will investigate primary dimensions of globalization such as trade, finance, aid, migration, and ideas.
-We will assess how these global flows support human development as well as how they fall short.
+Lastly, we will investigate primary dimensions of globalization such as trade, finance, aid, and migration.
 Prerequisite, One social science course.
 Maximum enrollment, 12.
-Kucinskas.

 Seminar: Advanced Topics in Contemporary Sociology.